I’ve been on the hunt for the perfect woven mid-size or tote-styled handbag all summer long!

 Craig Wright launched his accessories line, Dragon Dissufion, in 1985.
 They’re based in Brussels, Belgium, and their bags are made in India by skilled leather artisans using traditional techniques.

 A few reasons I know why this label started to gain traction are because their bags have been spotted on a few celebrities and influencers.
 The woven basket bags are trendy because they give a French girl or coastal grandmother, both are quite trendy on social media in recent years.
-The third reason is because of the come-back of the hobo bag styles, and the Jodie from Bottega Veneta is the strong example.
+The third reason is because of the come-back of the hobo bag styles, and the Jodie from Bottega Veneta is a strong example.
 It’s also a woven leather bag, and Dragon Diffusion’s Santa Croce bag weaving pattern is so similar.

-Some Dragon Diffusion bag styles:
+Some stand-out Dragon Diffusion bag styles:

 The ‘Nantucket’ bag is Dragon Diffusion’s most recognizable bag style in my opinion.
 People have been wearing similar bag styles for years, mostly to the beach on vacation, at farmers’ markets, or sometimes to work because it can hold a lot.
 It is not a new style, but again, the woven basket hobo bag style is making a comeback.